How to Build a Diversified Investment Portfolio (Plus 5 Examples)

 1. Stocks

-When you buy shares of a stock, you're purchasing a part ownership in a company.
+When you buy a stock, you're buying partial ownership in a company.

-Instead of buying many individual stocks to achieve this level of diversification, you can also buy an exchange-traded fund (ETF).
+Rather than buying dozens of individual stocks, you can achieve broad diversification through ETFs.
 An ETF is a single investment that holds a basket of securities.

-If you also want to invest in international stocks, you may buy VT.
-This ETF holds shares in almost every major publicly traded company in the world.
+- VT holds shares in almost every major publicly-traded company in the world.

 2. Bonds